teampizza/backpack/README.md

 A Meteor process watches the alert database for changes, updating an HTML page feed with a low-intensity alert card.
-The user can acknowledge and snooze the alert, or mark it for followup.
-A click expands the card with further information and info link on how to seal the leak detected.
+The user can acknowledge and snooze the alert (UI only for now), or mark it for followup.
+A click expands the card with further information and info link on how to seal the leak alerted.